Just How Dangerous Is White Water Rafting?

 What Were The Results?

-A Raft surfing in Pop Up Rapid on the Rangitikei River, New Zealand
+A Raft surfing in Pop Up Rapid in the Grade 5 section of the Rangitikei River, New Zealand

 To put all the results in perspective I used a benchmark of injuries and fatalities per 100,000 people, which is the approximate number of people who go white water rafting in New Zealand each year.
 There is little data available on the Grade of rapid in which any incidents occurred.